 In 2016 in Portugal, the cork “community” accounted for more than 670 registered companies.
 Together, it’s estimated they employed more than 9000 people, a number that continues growing in recent years.
 Including such different areas as cork stoppers for wine bottling, cork insulation for the building and construction, cork wallpaper and tiles for interior design, cork fabrics for fashion and design, Portuguese cork companies are leading the way cork is perceived and used all around the world.

-Portugal is the worldwide leader in the manufacture and export of cork products, with over 1 billion euros of cork products exported annually, and with the values growing every year.
+Portugal is the worldwide leader in the manufacture and export of cork products.
+Over 1 billion euros of cork products are being exported annually, and this number is growing every year.
 Cork exports represent 2% of all Portuguese exported goods.

 100% Portuguese cork